nutti/OpenAI-Bridge/docs/tutorial.md

 #### 3. Open an audio file

-When you press the 'T' key in the 3D Viewport, the file browser will be displayed.
+When you press the 'SPACE' key in the 3D Viewport, the file browser will be displayed.
 Select an audio file and click the OK button to send the request to the OpenAI API.

 |**Properties**||